 - Benefit from two distinct academic environments, first Converse’s supportive, personal liberal arts environment, then Clemson University’s renowned General Engineering Program.

-- Have more time to explore and confirm your long-term career goals before committing to an irreversible path
+- Have more time to explore and confirm your long-term career goals before committing to a specific path

 - Gain more career flexibility with degrees in two diverse areas

 - Have support to explore your own diverse academic, athletic, or extracurricular interests

-- Be especially equipped with the confidence and broad skill sets necessary to advance in technical management roles
+- Acquire the confidence and broad skill sets necessary to advance in technical management roles

 Together with your academic advisor, you will decide on a set of pre-engineering courses that will best fit your interests and anticipated Engineering major.
 You’ll also complete the basic requirements for the Bachelor of Arts or the Bachelor of Science degree, a minimum of 90 semester hours, at Converse before transferring to Clemson.
 To ensure admission into the Clemson engineering program of your choice, you’ll need to earn grades no lower than “C” in all courses in this dual-education program, and a cumulative grade point average of at least 2.7/4.0.

 - Invertebrate Zoology